 Media is the plural of medium, meaning the devices and visuals that comes between those communicating.
 As face-to-face communication dwindles and our lives become increasingly saturated with messaging, the art of creating impactful communications is vital.

-Beginning in 2019, the Sage Ridge Media Arts program explores the skills and artistry required to tell impactful stories, increase understanding, and influence the behaviors and opinions of others.
+The Sage Ridge Media Arts program explores the skills and artistry required to tell impactful stories, increase understanding, and influence the behaviors and opinions of others.

 Our Student publication: